This article discusses opportunities to generate consistently high growth by leveraging lead generation services for consulting firms.

 Here are two common reactions to slowing growth and some things to consider:

-- Build a small sales team to generate leads and close business.
+Building a small sales team to generate leads and close business.
 This is possible, but consulting is an authority business.
 Many firms bring in sales staff without any sort of account structure, sales kit, sales support / leadership team, CRM pipeline stages, or even clear service descriptions.
 The sales team must be properly resourced, trained (it takes years to become an industry expert), and given adequate time to find their feet at your firm.
 Otherwise, they’ll just sink or swim in a knowledge-based industry.

-- Pair Salespeople with Consultants.
-Salespeople know how to sell, but ultimately they must interface with potential clients and involve an authoritative expert such as a senior consultant or partner in discovery meetings, demos, and other presentations.
+Pairing Salespeople with Consultants.
+Salespeople know how to sell, but ultimately they must interface with potential clients and involve an expert such as a senior consultant or partner in discovery meetings, demos, and other presentations.
 Likewise, consultants don’t normally have deep experience in sales, and must facilitate the salesperson’s role by providing supporting knowledge and credibility.
 If this is not well-understood, and the two parties do not have a clear game plan on how to work together, it can put your firm’s credibility and messaging at risk.

-How Leading Consulting Firms Overcome Growth Barriers
+How Leading Generation Services for Consulting Firms Overcome Growth Barriers

 Hinge Research’s market study (click to open PDF) reveals four top strategies that growing firms institute to keep ahead of threats.
 These constitute major differences compared to their non-growth counterparts:

-The role of lead generation in a consulting firm is to drive qualified prospects to your partners on a consistent basis.
+The role of lead generation for a consulting firm is to drive qualified prospects to your partners on a consistent basis.
 Sales development representatives generate new interested client leads, orchestrate technical discussions, demos, and in-person meetings, but leave the expert consultants to lead them.
 Salespeople add more value by owning, focusing on, and driving lead generation.

 Senior executives should rarely be involved with lead generation.
 Canvassing the market, doing outreach, and generating initial discovery call appointments is the domain of trained lead generation specialists using sophisticated tools and research sources.
 Consulting executives need specialized lead generation support to get them into more qualified discovery meetings, which they turn into new business with their knowledge and expertise.
 If they are involved, it typically is done inconsistently and interrupts high-value client business.